lychin24/Predicting-Recipe-Ratings/README.md

 `minutes`

 The raw cooking time is extremly skewed to the right.
 Applying a log transformation allows those outliers to not have such an effect on the models predictions.
 In recipes, a difference in cooking time between 10 minutes and 1 hour is much more meaningful than a difference in 200 hours and 250 hours.
-This tranfromation allows
+This tranfromation allows the model to make predictions that are based on data that is an accurate representation.

 Nutritional features: `calories`, `total fat`, `sugar`, `sodium`, `protein`, `saturated fat`, `carbohydrates`